nullt3r/jfscan/README.md

 ![logo](screenshots/jfscan_logo.png)
 ![GitHub](https://img.shields.io/github/license/nullt3r/jfscan)
 # Description
+## Killing features
+* Allows you to scan targets with Masscan and run Nmap on discovered ports with possibility of custom options.
+Nmap on steroids.
+Faster then Rustscan.
+* Allows to scan targets in multiple formats.
+* Can output results in domain:port format.
+* Works in stdin/stdout mode, so you can pipe results to other tools.

 The JFScan (Just Fu*king Scan) is a wrapper around a super-fast port scanner Masscan.
 It's designed to simplify work when scanning for open ports on targets in mixed formats, inluding domain names.
 Some useful modules are included, such as modules for subdomain enumeration using Amass and crt.sh.
 The JFScan accepts a target in the following forms: URL, domain or IP (including CIDR).
 You can specify a file with targets using argument or just use stdin.

 The JFScan also allows you to output only the results and chain it with other tools, for example Nuclei.
 The domain:port output of JFScan is crucial if you want to discover vulnerabilities in web applications as virtual host decides which content will be served.

+Finally, it can scan discovered ports with Nmap, you can also define custom options and use Nmaps amazing scripting capabilities.

 ## Diagram
 ![logo](screenshots/for_dummies.png)